 The minor exception concerns the hard-copy version of the Federal Register.
 Unsurprisingly, the printed Federal Register has become steadily more marginal as the online version has become so easy to use.
-In 2011, the White House instructed executive agencies to cancel their subscriptions to their print subscriptions.
-The move, done with some fanfare at the suggestion of a federal employee participating in a contest for cost-cutting ideas, was estimated to save \$4 million in printing costs annually by eliminating almost 5000 subscriptions.165 In 2018, Congress went a step further.
-The Federal Register Printing Savings Act of 2017166 prohibits GPO from distributing the Federal Register without charge to Members of Congress or any other office of the United States unless they request a specific issue or an annual subscription.
-Subscriptions must be renewed annually.
-In May 2022, the ACFR finalized amendments to its regulations reflecting the new law.
+In 2011, the White House instructed executive agencies to cancel their print subscriptions.
+The move, done with some fanfare at the suggestion of a federal employee participating in a contest for cost-cutting ideas, was estimated to save \$4 million in printing costs annually by eliminating almost 5000 subscriptions.
+178 In 2018,